• Blog

 Continuously monitor and improve your model's performance.
 This may involve updating the model with new data or fine-tuning based on user feedback.

-Floatbot offers an intuitive platform that will let you build, deploy, and manage LLM-powered smart assistants.
-Whether you’re looking to enhance your customer support, drive sales, or provide assistance to human agents with the help of smart bots, we have got the right solution for you.
+Floatbot offers an intuitive platform that will let you build, deploy and manage LLM-powered Chat & Voice AI Agents.
+Whether you’re looking to enhance your customer support, drive sales, or empower human agents with the help of smart digital workers, we have got the right solution for you.
 Our end-to-end solutions seamlessly integrate into your workflow.